adfharrison1/go-db/README.md

 ```

 **Response**: `200 OK` with chunked JSON array (memory efficient for large datasets)

+**Index Optimization**: Like the regular find endpoint, streaming also uses indexes when available for optimal performance.

 **⚠️ Important**: This endpoint does NOT apply pagination - it streams ALL matching documents.
 Use with caution for large datasets.
 For paginated queries, use the `/collections/{collection}/find` endpoint instead.